 Preparing young people for the future of work

-The beginning of the 21st century has been marked by rapid advances in technological innovation.
-While new technology can generate jobs and increase labor productivity, it also creates job displacement and widens the skills gap.
+While new technologies can generate jobs and increase labour productivity, it also creates job displacement and widens the skills gap.
 Today’s generation of young people now face a world in which nearly half of today’s jobs globally are at risk of becoming obsolete due to automation and technological advancement in the coming decades.

 Baan Dek Foundation – The Digital Superheroes Academy